Style Guidelines

 Bibliography

-Quotation Marks and Italics
+Quotation marks and Italics

 Use single quotation marks throughout, double for quotations within quotations.